Bai Yang (footballer)

-Bai Yang (柏杨 (柏楊, Bǎi Yáng); born 6 March 1998) is a Chinese footballer currently playing as a defender for Beijing Guoan.
+Bai Yang (柏杨 (柏楊, Bǎi Yáng); born 6 March 1998) is a Chinese professional footballer currently playing as a defender for Chinese Super League club Beijing Guoan.

 Club career

 Bai Yang would play for the Changchun Yatai youth team before having to go through arbitration to join amateur side Shenyang Xinyuanxiang and then subsequently going abroad in 2019 to join Spanish side Real Murcia.

+Beijing Guoan

 On 1 April 2021 he returned to China to join top tier club Beijing Guoan on a free transfer.
 He would be promoted to their senior team within the 2021 Chinese Super League season and would make his debut in a league game on 19 July 2021 against Tianjin Jinmen Tiger F.C. in a 0-0 draw.
+On 28 May 2023, Bai scored his first goal for Guoan in a 3-2 away defeat against Zhejiang F.C.